 - This process may take a bit of time depending upon back-and-forth negotiating the language that both parties can agree upon and is heavily dependent upon how quickly they respond

-After a purchase order is completed there are multiple paths getting a piece of software to a usable state depending upon how it's accessed and the setup required.
+After an order is completed there are multiple paths getting a piece of software or a service to a usable state depending upon how it's accessed and the setup required.
 LTS will continue to help you through this process as much as possible and as needed.

 LTS has implemented an eForm to streamline the process of ordering apps from Apple's iOS App Store for use on University owned iPads and iPhones.